 Additional COVID-19 Guidance

-This Alert complements our previous COVID-19 guidance that discussed the accounting for debt modifications from the borrower’s perspective, which is addressed in the Financial Accounting Standards Board’s (FASB) Accounting Standards Codification (ASC) 470-50, Debt - Modifications and Extinguishments, and FASB ASC 470-60, Debt - Troubled Debt Restructurings with Creditors.
+This article complements our previous COVID-19 guidance that discussed the accounting for debt modifications from the borrower’s perspective, which is addressed in the Financial Accounting Standards Board’s (FASB) Accounting Standards Codification (ASC) 470-50, Debt - Modifications and Extinguishments, and FASB ASC 470-60, Debt - Troubled Debt Restructurings with Creditors.